When supported by the upstream identity provider,

 The

-of your application.If this property is not set, then the
+client_idof your application.If this property is not set, then the

-that was used during initialization of the SDK is sent to the logout endpoint.If this property is set to
+client_idthat was used during initialization of the SDK is sent to the logout endpoint.If this property is set to

-, then no client ID value is sent to the logout endpoint.Read more about how redirecting after logout works
+null, then no client ID value is sent to the logout endpoint.Read more about how redirecting after logout works